corrode/corrode.github.io/content/blog/prototyping/index.md

 An explicit `unwrap` is like a stop sign that tells you "here's something you need to fix later."
 You can easily grep for `unwrap` and replace it with proper error handling later when you polish your code.
 This way, you get the best of both worlds: quick iteration cycles and a clear path to robust error handling.
+There's also a [clippy lint](https://rust-lang.github.io/rust-clippy/master/index.html#unwrap_used) that points out all the `unwrap`s in your code.

 ```rust
 use std::fs;